+Fig.\ref{fig:fflvsh}.a.[(i)-(iv)], and b.[(i)-(iv)] show the plot of $\mathcal{F}(h, \beta)$ (left column) and $\mathcal{\chi_F}(h, \beta)$ (right column) as a function of $h$ respectively for four different phases: (i) the SRFM, (ii) the AAFM, (iii) the Dimer, and (iv) the SLFM respectively.
+In each of the sub-figures of $\mathcal{F}(h, \beta)$ and $\mathcal{\chi}(h, \beta)$, two discontinuities are noticed for all four phases.
+All of these discontinuities are consistent with the jumps of the $m-h$ curve in Fig.\ref{fig:magzpbc} and represent the magnetic phase transitions.

 We also calculate the bond order to understand the configurational change and bipartite concurrence to measure the quantum nature of the $S-S$ pair which is connected through a Heisenberg rung exchange $J_q$.
 If the concurrence has some finite value, the wavefunction is in a mixed or entangled state, otherwise, it is in a pure state if the concurrence is zero.
 Wooters et.al. and Karlova et. al. in their study calculate concurrence for a spin pair connected by Heisenberg interaction in terms of the local pair magnetization and spatial correlations: longitudinal, transverse to detect phase transitions at a finite temperature \cite{PhysRevLett.80.2245, karlova2020}.
-In our study, we calculate the bipartite concurrence for the Heisenberg rung pair connected by $J_q$ as
+In our study, we calculate the bipartite concurrence $\mathcal{C}(J_q,h)$ for the Heisenberg rung pair connected by exchange interaction $J_q$=($J_q^z$, $J_q^{xy}$) in presence of the longitudinal field as

-Where, $ m(J_q,h)$, $c^L(J_q,h)$ and $c^L(J_q,h)$ are the pair magnetization, the longitudinal and transverse component of bond order respectively, and these can be defined as:\\ $ m(J_q,h)=\frac{m(h,\beta)}{2}=-\frac{1}{2}\frac{\partial{F(h,T)}}{\partial{h}}$ \\ $ c^L(J_q,h)=\big<S^z_{2i,1}S^z_{2i,2}\big>=-\frac{1}{4\beta}\frac{\partial{[\log{Q_4(h,T)}]}}{\partial{J_q}}$ \\ $ c^T(J_q,h)=\big<S^x_{2i,1}S^x_{2i,2}\big>=-\frac{1}{8\beta}\frac{\partial{[\log{Q_4(h,T)}]}}{\partial{J_q}}$\\
+Where, $m'(J_q,h)$, $c^L(J_q,h)$ and $c^T(J_q,h)$ are the pair magnetization, the longitudinal and transverse component of bond order respectively, and these can be defined as:\\